muyun/dev.kbs/blog/pages/diary/2021-01-18-daily-review.md

     -  your feeling
     - daily route
     - your dream
+    - CHECK: finish the part

   * check your relationship belief
     - your upbringing, culture or media ?
-    - how much the sayings has marked your personality or view of the worldk
+    - how much the sayings has marked your personality or view of the world
+    - TODO

   * read ch2/3 <the little schemer>
+    - finish a bit

+  * attend the meetup
+    - so glad to chat with new people

+  * write your feelings
+    - I feel happy to chat with new people, different views

 #### 2021-04-06
   * finish the draft part "I love you but"